infojam-james/jamestest/Bradford-FF/meeting notes 29 Sep 16.md

 + While the majority of school attendance data comes via a weekly feed from Capita, a small number of schools/academies don't 'play ball' - they are reliant on the census data for those
 + The initial identifying of families typically starts with the social care systems, as this is the most joined-up in terms of family members.
 + Julie's response was telling when I spoke of trying to identify where processes could be improved: "well, where do we start?!".
 + Cat forsees a potential future issue once Universal Credit becomes more widely distributed, as it is a 'sliding scale' rather than an yes/no conditional like other benefits.
-At the moment it's not a big problem, but it may require amendments to the criteria in future.
+At the moment it's not a big problem, but it may require amendments to the criteria in future.</br>
 *Note to self: Develop a BAM, complemented by a Swimlane, as that's the best tool for revealing bottlenecks*